treeverse/lakeFS/docs/reference/object-model.md

   + a _checksum_ string which uniquely identifies the contents
   + some _user metadata_, a small map of strings to strings.

-In lakeFS objects are immutable and never rewritten.
+Similarly to many object stores, lakeFS objects are immutable and never rewritten.
+They can be entirely replaced or deleted, but not modified.

-A _path_ is a readable string, typically decoded as UTF-8.  lakeFS maps paths to their objects according to specific rules.
-Importantly (and unlike many object stores), lakeFS may map multiple paths to the same object on backing storage.  lakeFS paths use the `lakefs` protocol, described below.
+A _path_ is a readable string, typically decoded as UTF-8.  lakeFS maps paths to their objects according to specific rules.  lakeFS paths use the `lakefs` protocol, described below.

 ## lakeFS the version control system